From time to time I encounter clients who struggle with codependency and they often have no idea.

-One thing I have found across the board with every single co dependent client of mine is that they struggle to say no to choatic people in their lives.
+One thing I have found across the board with every single co-dependent client of mine is that they struggle to say no to the chaotic people in their lives.

-I remember years ago, a friend of mine casually asked me to borrow my car.
-I knew she needed the help, due to her economic situation, however I told her no.
+I remember years ago, a friend of mine casually asked to borrow my car.
+I knew she needed help due to her economic situation, however, I told her no.

 ” Why not? ” She demanded.

 The truth is that I wanted to help my friend, but I did not trust her.
-She had recently wrecked her car in an accident, and she had become stuck without a car primarily because she didn’t have car insurance.
+She had recently wrecked her car in an accident, and without car insurance, she was now without transportation.
 Further, for some time I suspected that she was habitually abusing an over the counter medication.
 I was actually prepared to tell her my specific reasons why, but since I still wouldn’t have loaned her my car, even if she showed me proof of insurance, and convinced me that she was not abusing drugs, I decided not to bother.

 So here are two strategies for you to practice in saying no, when you need to, regardless of how you feel.